-Our net tangible book value per share of our common stock, after giving effect to our proposed repurchase of 977,517 shares of common stock from Anthony E. Bakker simultaneously with the offering, will be substantially below the initial public offering price.
-You will therefore incur immediate and substantial dilution of \$9.73 per share, based on the assumed initial public offering price of \$11.00 per share.
+Our net tangible book value per share of our common stock will be substantially below the initial public offering price.
+You will therefore incur immediate and substantial dilution of \$6.51 per share, based on the initial public offering price of \$8.00 per share.
 As a result, if we are liquidated, you might not receive the full value of your investment.

-Dilution in pro forma net tangible book value per share represents the difference between the amount per share of our common stock that you pay in this offering and the pro forma net tangible book value per share of our common stock immediately afterwards.
-Pro forma net tangible book value per share represents (1) the total pro forma net tangible assets (which includes the deferred tax asset) after giving effect to the proposed repurchase, divided by (2) the pro forma number of shares of our common stock outstanding after giving effect to the proposed repurchase.
+Dilution in net tangible book value per share represents the difference between the amount per share of our common stock that you pay in this offering and the net tangible book value per share of our common stock immediately afterwards.
+Net tangible book value per share represents (1) the total net tangible assets (which includes the deferred tax asset), divided by (2) the number of shares of our common stock outstanding.

-After giving effect to the proposed repurchase, our proforma net tangible book value at March 31, 2004 would have been approximately \$53.4 million, or \$1.27 per share.
-This amount represents an immediate dilution in proforma net tangible book value of \$9.73 per share to you.
+Our net tangible book value at March 31, 2004 was approximately \$63.4 million, or \$1.49 per share.
+This amount represents an immediate dilution in net tangible book value of \$6.51 per share to you.
 The following table illustrates this dilution per share:

-Assumed initial public offering price per share \$ 11.00 Pro forma net tangible book value per share as of March 31, 2004 \$ 1.27 Dilution per share to you \$ 9.73
+Initial public offering price per share \$8.00 Net tangible book value per share as of March 31, 2004 \$1.49 Dilution per share to you \$6.51